sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 9. Navex

-Navex offers a GRC platform that includes ethics and compliance, integrated risk management and ESG software modules.
-The IRM software supports management of third-party, IT and operational risks as well as compliance with data privacy regulations.
+Navex offers a GRC platform that includes ethics and employee compliance management, integrated risk management and third-party risk management software modules, plus reporting and benchmarking tools.
+The IRM software supports management of IT and operational risks, internal policies and controls, and compliance with data privacy regulations.
 Navex also provides capabilities to develop ethical standards that can be measured and enforced across various business processes, with customized tools and workflows for organizations in the healthcare, financial services, manufacturing, energy, insurance and life sciences industries.

 Other notable features of the Navex platform include the following: